pchemguy/spec-kit/templates/capabilities-explore/capabilities-basic-and-explore.md

 **Run Analysis**

 Generate a feature/highlights list for the described target GROUNDED SOLELY in the provided project description.
 Each feature item must include a concise bulleted description, followed by colon and a list of exact immediately supporting keywords or short phrases extracted from the target description.

+## v11

+**Given Target Project Description**

+"I want to build an RPN calculator web app and have a packaged desktop version later on.
+I am thinking of supporting add, sub, neg, mul, div, sqr, sqrt, inv, pow, abs, exp, and ln functions.
+I also want to have undo capability."

+**Run Analysis**

+Your objective is to describe the key functionality in a way that would attract the widest relevant set of users.

+- Each bullet should answer: "What user need does this satisfy?"
+- Keep bullet titles terse and to the point.
+- Add bullet description and include extracted specific keywords / short phrases from the source that elaborate the bullet.